 And, while not the divisional commander, General Nekinm had been a staff officer in the divisional HQ.
 And Rol knew he had never met the General, then or since.
 The General then told Rol his paperwork had crossed his desk when they were deciding if they should cashier him from the military!
 After hearing that, Jocelynn wasn't even sure she wanted to breath, in order to not break the moment until she understood what was happening?
 As if he'd heard her thoughts, the General admitted that he and several other members of the headquarters staff had discussed Rol at length, before deciding he and his career could be saved.
 Rol could only answer, "Well, I appreciate that you didn't decide to take action against me." in as neutral a tone as he could manage.

 Smiling half-heartedly, the General said, "Some of my feelings say that we're glad that we didn't, and some of my feelings are disappointed that we didn't."
 Nodding, but still in a neutral tone, Rol admitted, "I can see how that could be."
-After a pregnant pause that could have driven Jocelynn mad, the General as much as became a different person as he suddenly seemed to relax.
+After a pregnant pause that was driving Jocelynn mad with curiousity, the General as much as became a different person as he suddenly seemed to relax.
 He then asked, So, what are you doing in this system, other than the news reports that we've heard?"
 When Rol started to explain that they were waiting for the repairs on their ship after a misjump.
 The General gave him a patient smile that said 'Any idiot could have listened to my question and understood what I was asking' and asked, "Anything other than what we've heard in the news reports?"

 Rol nodded and answered, "Actually, nothing at the moment.
 We're between jobs."
 Still casual, but perhaps a bit more attentive, the officer asked, "What kind of jobs?"
 "Since I got out of the service, we've been sort of free lancing.
 We do, pretty much odd jobs wherever we go.
 Trying to keep ourselves in solvency."
 Nodding, the man asked, "What kind of jobs have you handled?" and Rol answered, "We've done a little bit of cargo running, and we've done a bit of contract work as far as security work."
 Leaning back on his heels, the General said, "So, you're being modest." while Jocelynn wondered what the hell that meant?